 Multidisciplinary drifting Observatory for the Study of Arctic Climate

-Hundreds of researchers from 19 countries are taking part in this exceptional endeavour.
-Following in the footsteps of Fridtjof Nansen’s ground-breaking expedition with his wooden sailing ship Fram in 1893-1896, the MOSAiC expedition will bring a modern research icebreaker close to the North Pole for the first time in polar winter.
-The data gathered will be used by scientists around the globe to take climate and ecosystem research to a completely new level.
+Following in the footsteps of Fridtjof Nansen’s ground-breaking expedition with his wooden sailing ship Fram in 1893-1896, the MOSAiC expedition brings a modern research icebreaker close to the North Pole for the first time in polar winter.
+The data gathered will be used by scientists around the globe to take climate and ecosystem research to a new level.

 Measurement-Based Understanding of the aeRosol budget in the high Arctic and its Climate Effects (MBRACE)

 Clouds are a critical element for the energy transfer between the atmosphere and the surface.
 They can cool the surface by blocking sunlight, but they can also warm the surface by reflecting the warm, infrared radiation of Earth.
 Opposed to most other regions on Earth, clouds in the Arctic tend to have a warming effect.
 In order to form, clouds require small particles in the air, aerosols, that function as seeds for cloud droplets and ice crystals.
 However, to date we know very little about the sources and abundance of these cloud seeds, particularly during polar night, because such measurements were simply not possible before MOSAiC.